Beyond the Basics: Facebook Advertising

-If this is your first time advertising on Facebook, you will be prompted to fill out your payment method and other details.
+If this is your first time using Facebook advertising, you’ll be prompted to fill out your payment method and other details.
 Once your account information has been processed and your ad has been approved, it will begin delivering to your unique target audience.
 Feel free to check in on your ad occasionally to see how many people it’s reaching and if they are liking and commenting on it.

 While you wait for customers to engage, check out more products that Stuller has to offer and stock up on all the things you’ll need to close the holiday sales coming through your door.

-I’d love to hear how successful your Facebook campaigns are, so comment below with questions and stats.
-Also, check back for a follow-up post on how to maximize your Facebook Ad campaigns now that you have gotten your feet wet.
+I’d love to hear how successful your Facebook advertising campaigns are, so comment below with questions and stats.
+Also, check back for a follow-up post on how to maximize your Facebook advertising campaigns now that you have gotten your feet wet.